SystemsApproach/5G/ran.rst

     :width: 600px
     :align: center

-    Figure 4.4: RRC disaggregated into a Mobile Core facing control plane component and a Near Real-Time Controller.
+    RRC disaggregated into a Mobile Core facing control plane component and a Near Real-Time Controller.

-Although not shown in :ref:`Figure 4.4 <fig-rrc-split>`, keep in mind (from :ref:`Figure 4.2 <fig-split-ran>`) that all constituent parts of the RRC, plus the PDCP, form the CU.
+Although not shown in :numref:`Figure %s <fig-rrc-split>`, keep in mind (from :numref:`Figure %s <fig-split-ran>`) that all constituent parts of the RRC, plus the PDCP, form the CU.

-Completing the picture, :ref:`Figure 4.5 <fig-ran-controller>` shows the Near-RT RAN Controller implemented as a traditional SDN Controller hosting a set of SDN control apps.
+Completing the picture, :numref:`Figure %s <fig-ran-controller>` shows the Near-RT RAN Controller implemented as a traditional SDN Controller hosting a set of SDN control apps.
 The Near Real-Time Controller maintains a RAN Network Information Base (R-NIB) that includes